Human Microbiota Transfer.

 Safety of fecal based bacteriotherapies are primarily based on the health of the stool donors.
 We employ vigorous donor screening metrics, adverse event tracking, and a 60-day quarantine period to ensure that all of our HMTs are as free of pathogenic organisms as possible.

-Our donor screening criteria is based off of the excellent standards laid out by the leading US based stool bank, with additional criteria added for pathogenic organisms, generalized inflammation due to unknown causes, and digestive health.
-First, a donor must pass a 150-point questionnaire.
-Next, a donor must pass a comprehensive health check-up, comprising 68 items.
+Our donor screening criteria is based off of the excellent standards laid out by international stool banks in the US and Europe, with additional criteria added for pathogenic organisms, generalized inflammation due to unknown causes, and digestive health.
+First, a donor must pass a 60-point questionnaire.
+Next, a donor must pass a comprehensive health check-up, comprising of more than 50 items being checked for in the blood and stool samples of the potential donor.
 This donor screening process is the most rigorous of any stool bank globally.

 Download a free copy of our safety brochure or view the chart below for a quick summary. (coming soon)